kholyo18/chat-mvp/README.md

 # Chat MVP

 This repository contains the Flutter client and Firebase resources for the chat MVP application.
-The app now ships with server-verified coin purchases through Google Play Billing and Stripe Checkout.
+The app ships with a server-backed wallet (coins, VIP tiers, and transaction history) plus verified coin purchases through Google Play Billing and Stripe Checkout.

 ## Prerequisites